 So before you set out for your influencer search, have clarity about your goals.
-Do you want the influencer to just boost visibility for a new product or you want to tap into the “influence” to target a different set of users?
-Analyse your goals first.
+Do you want the social influencer to just boost visibility for a new product or do you want to tap into the “influence” to target a different set of users?
+Analyze your goals first.

 With a fixed purpose in mind, the next step is to map the requirements with the right metrics.
 So if you are set on an influential path that takes you to a new audience, relevance will matter more than numbers.

-This shift is turning brands to micro-influencers (influencers with social media following anywhere between 1000 and 100k).
+This shift is turning brands into micro-influencers (influencers with social media following anywhere between 1000 and 100k).
 And these campaigns have created great results.

 In fact, in the e-commerce sector, micro-influencer campaigns are 6.7 times more effective than campaigns involving influencers with large followings.

 This can be attributed to the fact that micro-influencers tend to have a much closer relationship with their audience and hence a higher impact in influencing purchase decisions.